codota/tabnine-vscode/README.md

 ## Personalized AI Model Trained On Your Code

 Tabnine for Teams provides expert inline coding guidance with an AI assistant privately trained on your team’s coding standards.
+[Learn more](https://www.tabnine.com/team?utm_source=ide_marketplace&utm_medium=organic&utm_campaign=vscode_marketplace)
 <br />

 ## GitHub, GitLab and Bitbucket Integration

 Tabnine makes it easy and secure for team admins to grant their AI assistant access to their Github, GitLab and Bitbucket repositories.
 Simply assign the repositories you want your AI assistant to learn from.
+[Learn more](https://www.tabnine.com/team?utm_source=ide_marketplace&utm_medium=organic&utm_campaign=vscode_marketplace)
 <br />

 ![Github integration](https://raw.githubusercontent.com/codota/tabnine-vscode/master/assets/hub-github-Integration.gif)